redpanda-data/connect/docs/metrics/README.md

 Metrics must be matched using dot notation even if the chosen output uses a different form.
 For example, the path would be 'foo.bar' rather than 'foo_bar' even when sending metrics to Prometheus.

-The `prefix` field in a metrics config is ignored by this type.
-Please configure a prefix at the child level.

 ### Paths